graphile/graphile.github.io/src/pages/postgraphile/extending.md

 postgraphile --append-plugins `pwd`/add-http-bin-plugin.js -c postgres://localhost/mydb
 ```

-If you're using the CLI you can use option `--append-plugins` to load additonal
+If you're using the CLI you can use option `--append-plugins` to load additional
 plugins.
 You specify a comma separated list of module specs.
 A module spec is
 a path to a JS file to load, optionally followed by a colon and the name of the
 export (you must omit this if the function is exported via